-Sense and nonsense of rating portals
+Sense and nonsense of review portals

 The meaning and nonsense of review portals is a hotly controversial topic not only in many marketing departments but also in the human resources sector - because of course there are numerous employer platforms on which dismissed employees can vent their anger even internals about the company.

 The most recent example is the revelations to Cambridge Analytica, which have recently been publicized by former senior officials.

 And so it comes that companies fear not only customer ratings like the devil's holy water, but almost more the unruly, uncontrolled acts of revenge by employees as they find plenty of money on the net.

 On the other hand, some companies use a lot of effort to put themselves in a better light.
 Tips from a reader on how to use reviews for yourself.

 10 tips for using evaluation portals in the evaluation